FreeCAD/FreeCAD-documentation/wiki/Fasteners_Workbench.md

  ![](images/Fasteners_toolbars.png )
 *The optional single toolbar layout of the workbench.<br>
 Fasteners with metric dimensions have orange icons.<br>
+Fasteners with inch dimensions have downy icons.<br>
-Fasteners with inch dimensions have green icons.*
+Fasteners with metric wood thread have green icons.*

 ## Installation